Symplectic involutions of $K3^{[n]}$ type and Kummer $n$ type manifolds: Preliminaries

 Two pairs $(X,G)$ and $(Y,H)$ are deformation equivalent if $(Y,H)$ is a fibre of a deformation of the pair $(X,G)$.

 \end{defn}

 In this paper we are mostly interested in deformations of the pair $(X, {\mathbb Z}_2)$, where $X$ is of \kntiposp and ${\mathbb Z}_2$ is generated by a symplectic involution.

 \begin{defn} Let $S$ be a $K3$ surface and let $G\subset \mathrm{Aut}_s(S)$ be a subgroup of the symplectic automorphisms on $S$.
 Then $G$ induces a subgroup of the symplectic morphisms on $S^{[n]}$ which we still denote by $G$.
-We call the pair $(S^{[n]},G)$ a natural pair.
-The pair $(X,H)$ is standard if it is deformation equivalent to a natural pair.
-If $A$ is an abelian surface, the same definitions apply to the generalized Kummer $2n$-fold $K_n(A)$ and symplectic automorphisms preserving $0\in A$, however the reader should notice that the induced action of $G$ on $H^2(K_n(A))$ is not necessarily faithful. \end{defn}

-\begin{defn} Let $G$ be a finite group acting faithfully on a manifold $X$.
+We call the pair $(S^{[n]},G)$ a natural pair as in \cite[Definition 1]{boi}.
+The pair $(X,H)$ is standard if it is deformation equivalent to a natural pair, as in \cite[Definition 1.2]{mon1}.
+If $A$ is an abelian surface, the same definitions apply to the generalized Kummer $2n$-fold $K_n(A)$ and symplectic automorphisms preserving $0\in A$, however the reader should notice that the induced action of $G$ on $H^2(K_n(A))$ is not necessarily faithful (while it stays faithful on $K_n(A)$), as there is a group of automorphisms acting trivially on the second cohomology, see \cite{BNS_enriques} . \end{defn} \begin{oss} Notice that we stick with the convention used in \cite[Definition 1.2]{mon1}, where a pair $(X,G)$ is called standard if it can be deformed to a natural pair, instead of using the definition from \cite[Definition 4.1]{BCS14}, where the authors call such a pair natural as well, but notice that the two definitions are actually equivalent. \end{oss} \begin{defn} Let $G$ be a finite group acting faithfully on a manifold $X$.
 Define the invariant locus $T_G(X)$ inside $H^2(X, \mathbb Z)$ to be the fixed locus of the induced action of $G$ on the cohomology.
-The co-invariant locus $S_G(X)$ is the orthogonal complement $T_G(X)^\perp$.
+The co-invariant lattice $S_G(X)$ is the orthogonal complement $T_G(X)^\perp$.
 The fixed locus of $G$ on $X$ is denoted by $X^G$. \end{defn}